greyblue9/andOTP/README.md

 I currently don't have that much time to spend developing andOTP, so any contributions are always welcome.
 Don't worry, I will still continue to develop andOTP it will just slow down from the incredible speed I had going in the beginning.

+## Special feature of this forked version:
+* Implemented Samsung Accessory Protocol (SAP) to sync with a Tizen (3.0, 4.0, 5.5) based Galaxy Watch (with tizOTP application on the watch)
+* Distributed via Samsung Galaxy App store to serve their ecosystem

 ## Features:

  * Free and Open-Source